NexPlayer/Android-SDK/vast.md

 *Figure 1.3: NexPlayer with VAST Components*

  - (a) NexAdsPlayer is a wrapping class of VideoAdPlayer, VideoProgressUpdate, and UIContainer.
- - (b) VideoAdPlayer is a ad player of IMA-SDK.
+ - (b) VideoAdPlayer is an ad player of IMA-SDK.
  - (c) The UIContainer is set with VideoView.
  - (d) VideoProgressUpdate can be implemented with the duration of ad player.

 ### Basic VAST Sample Guide

 This guide will show how to integrate the NexIMAWrapper into a VAST sample video player application.
-It is required to set the VideoView when create NexIMAWrapper with some conditons.
+It is required to set the VideoView when creating NexIMAWrapper with some conditions.

 - 1. Conditions
  - (a) Include Google Play service in your application following (Reference- Google Developers: Setting Up Google Play Services https://developers.google.com/android/guides/setup) and add the following to your application-level ‘build.gradle’ file.